hongliangl/antrea/docs/antrea-node-network-policy.md

       NodeNetworkPolicy: true
 ```

-Alternatively, you can use the following helm installation command to configure the above options:
+Alternatively, you can use the following helm installation command to enable the feature gate:

 ```bash
 helm install antrea antrea/antrea --namespace kube-system --set featureGates.NodeNetworkPolicy=true